 What does all this mean in practical terms?

 It means the design elements are not present in the CMS.
 So from a marketing perspective site management and maintenance is focused on content management.
 This all works well if the primary function of the team is to publish new blogs, and manage and maintain existing content.
 However, if you do expect to be creating new pages on a regular basis you'll need access to a front end dev to support you.

 Is Webflow a Headless CMS?

 No Webflow is not considered a Headless CMS - Webflow has a presentation layer so it is not decoupled which is a key part of what constitutes a Headless CMS.
 Webflow is a no-code platform and it combines design and content management within a single CMS.

 What is Contento?

-Contento is a Headless CMS designed with the needs of marketing people in technology companies (B2B and SaaS) specifically in mind.
+Contento is a Headless CMS designed with the needs of marketing people in technology companies specifically in mind.
 It has all the main features of leading Headless CMS competitors, while also doubling down on usability and design, ensuring it is truly easy for a marketing team to use to maintain a site.
 This last point is also crucial, unlike other Headless CMS solutions that promote the benefit of omnichannel content delivery, Contento is 100% focused on marketing websites.

 Advantages of a Headless CMS?